iiuni/projektzapisy/infra/readme.md

 ## Debugging
-To display additional information during configuration, deployment, or restoring database add the flag `-vvv` to ansible-playbook commands.
+To display additional information during configuration, deployment, or restoring database add the flag `-vvv` to ansible-playbook commands and set environment variable `ANSIBLE_STDOUT_CALLBACK=debug` to more readable output.

 Logs are stored in the *logs* folder in every deployment release.
 All releases can be found in `/home/deploy_user/deploy/releases` directory on the remote machine, where `deploy_user` is value from inventory file.